pchev/libpasastro/README.md

 - libpasplan404.so: Interface with Plan404 to compute planets position.
 - libpaswcs.so : Interface with libwcs to work with FITS WCS.

+The libraw interface libpasraw is now at: https://github.com/pchev/libpasraw

 This libraries are used with the following projects:
 - skychart
 - ccdciel